 - A. The Work of Project is defined by the Contract Documents and consists of the following: - 1.
-Renovations to the shower wing of the existing wood framed bathhouse to provide new single user showers, laundry and mechanical room.
-Renovation work includes; framing, doors and frames, finishes, siding, roofing, mechanical, electrical and plumbing work. - 2.
-New roofing on the entire existing building. - 3.
-New siding and weather barrier on the entire existing building. - 4.
-New interior finishes in the toilet room wing. - B. Type of Contract: Project will be constructed under a stipulated lump sum grand total contract with the State of New Hampshire in accordance with the General Conditions of the Contract for Construction.

-C. The Contractor shall, except as otherwise specifically stated in Contract Documents, provide and pay for all materials, labor, tools, equipment, water, heat, fuel, light, power, transportation, superintendence, temporary construction of every nature, and all other services and facilities or every nature whatsoever necessary to execute, complete, and deliver the work within the specified time.
+Demolition of the existing shower room addition and construction of a new shower room addition. - 2.
+Selective demolition and renovations to the existing toilet building. - 3.
+Addition of a new pot washing station. - 4.
+Building excavation and sitework. - 5.
+Removal and replacement of the existing septic tanks and pump station. - B. Type of Contract: Project will be constructed under a stipulated lump sum grand total contract with the State of New Hampshire in accordance with the General Conditions of the Contract for Construction. - C. The Contractor shall, except as otherwise specifically stated in Contract Documents, provide and pay for all materials, labor, tools, equipment, water, heat, fuel, light, power, transportation, superintendence, temporary construction of every nature, and all other services and facilities or every nature whatsoever necessary to execute, complete, and deliver the work within the specified time.